 - Cilantro to taste

 - Coloring to taste (like achiote or saffron)

 - Salt to taste

-- In the pressure cooker over medium heat, place the white beans to whisk with enough water for half an hour or until they are soft.
+- In a pressure cooker over medium heat, cook the beans in plenty of water for about 30 minutes or until they are soft.

-- Add the potatoes, tomato, onion, coriander, color and salt to taste, Return the pot to medium heat for 20 more minutes.
+- Add the potatoes, tomato, onion, cilantro, coloring, and salt to taste.
+Return the pot to medium heat and cook for an additional 20 minutes.

-- Let the pot stand until you can uncover it or take the air out of the pot with a spoon by lifting the valve little by little.
+- Let the pot sit until it's safe to open or release the air from the cooker using a spoon, lifting the valve gradually.

-- Serve and enjoy, accompanied by a good portion of rice and meat.
+- Serve and enjoy, pairing it with a generous portion of rice and meat.